Here is important information students must know about living on campus. If students have any questions, they may contact their RA.

 Decorations and Furnishings: All residents must decorate their rooms in compliance with the Decorations and Furnishings Policy.

 Due to the nature of the mechanical system in the Quad and Hill, heating and air-conditioning on demand is not available.
 Quad and Hill residence halls are in either heating mode, cooling mode, or neutral mode (neither hot nor cool).
 Controls on the Fan Coil Units only allow residents to control On/Off and Fan Speed.
 Changeovers from heating to cooling or vice versa are made manually as determined by AU Housing.
+As a part of the Quad renovation project, Quad rooms will have in-room thermostats as buildings are renovated.

 There is always the possibility that unusual weather patterns may cause some occupants temporary discomfort.
 Each winter, AU Housing addresses the question of when to adjust the heating/cooling in the Hill and the Quad.
 Alabama winter temperatures are often mild with highs nearing 70 during the day and lows in the mid-40s in the evening.
 With over two thousand people living in the Hill and the Quad, providing the optimal indoor climate can lead to a challenge as we try to meet everyone’s needs.
 Please be assured that the AU Housing staff do our best to accommodate heating and cooling needs through the winter months.
 Quad and Hill residents will receive email notification from AU Housing when heating and cooling is switched.

 Hosting Guests: Residents are permitted to hosts guests in their rooms as long as they follow the rules outlined in the Visitation and Guest Policy.
-Cambridge, Quad, and Hill residents may host guests from 10 a.m. to midnight Sunday through Thursday, and 10 a.m. to 2 a.m.
+Quad and Hill residents may host guests from 10 a.m. to midnight Sunday through Thursday, and 10 a.m. to 2 a.m.
 Friday and Saturday.
 Village and South Donahue residents may host guests from 10 a.m. to 2 a.m. each day.
 Residents are responsible for the behavior of their guests.
 Residents can visit other residents in the same residence hall at any time, as long as they are invited and all roommates consent.
 A resident may have no more than two overnight guests at any one time, provided all roommates/suitemates approve.

 Lockouts: For personal safety, it is important for residents to lock their room or suite door each time they leave and carry their keys with them at all times.
 Lockout assistance fees are charged to all students after the 15th day of classes in the fall semester.
 Students may request complimentary lockout assistance at the Area Office when is it open.
 Residents who request lockout assistance when the Area Office is closed (holidays, weekends, and weekday evenings from 11 p.m. to 8 a.m.) are charged $50 each time.
 To request lockout assistance when the Area Office is closed, residents must call the RA on duty phone.
 Residents may be required to show proof that the keys are in their room and if the keys cannot be produced, the RA will report the keys lost and the student will be charged $100 for a lock change.
 When residents request lockout assistance more than three times in a three month period, residents will be referred to their Area Coordinator for excessive lockouts.
 For more information about keys and residence hall access, read the Key and Hall Access Policy.